maykinmedia/open-producten/docs/index.rst

 **Open Producten** is an application where product types and products can be managed in a single place.
-Other applications like `Open Inwoner`_ and `Open Formulieren`_ can integrate **Open Producten** using its REST API to for example show product type information, create products or to get the current price for a product type.
+Other applications like `Open Inwoner`_ and `Open Formulieren`_ can integrate **Open Producten** using its REST API to for example show producttype information, create products or to get the current price for a producttype.

 .. _`Open Inwoner`: https://docs.openinwoner.nl/en/stable/installation/index.html
 .. _`Open Formulieren`: https://open-forms.readthedocs.io/nl/latest/